 Bombay’s Theme – Lord of War

 A.R.
 Rahman is the perfect man when it comes to music.
-He has won 2 oscars and one emmy, and we think that he is going to win a lot more awards.
+He has won 2 oscars and one emmy, and he is always among the latest Bollywood stories due to his music.
 His music is different and soothing, like that was in the case of Bombay.
 The Bombay’s theme song is hypnotizing and takes you to a different world.That’s why Nicolas Cage’s movie, Lord of War, had its music in the playing in the background during a scene.
 The music certainly enhanced the impact of the scene and transported us to a different world.

 Jaan Pehchaan Ho – Ghostworld